JesseEsquivel/MDATP/DeviceControl/ReadMe.md

-# Windows 10/11 USB Storage Device Control
+# MDE Windows 10/11 USB Storage Device Control
 Policies can be written in xml and applied via GPO or Intune.

 - MDE USB storage device control:<br>